aws/aws-cdk-rfcs/text/0497-glue-l2-construct.md

     /**
      * Number of Workers (optional)
-     * Number of workers for Glue to use during Job execution
+     * Number of workers for Glue to use during job execution
      * @default 10
      * */
     numberOrWorkers?: int;

     /**
      * Worker Type (optional)
-     * Type of Worker for Glue to use during Job execution
+     * Type of Worker for Glue to use during job execution
-     * Enum options: Standard, G.1X, G.2X, G.025X.
-G.4X, G.8X, Z.2X
+     * Enum options: Standard, G_1X, G_2X, G_025X.
+G_4X, G_8X, Z_2X
-     * @default G.2X
+     * @default G_2X
      * */
     workerType?: glue.WorkerType;

     /**
      * Max Concurrent Runs (optional)
-     * The maximum number of runs this Glue Job cna concurrently run
+     * The maximum number of runs this Glue job can concurrently run
      * @default 1
      * */
     maxConcurrentRuns?: int;

     /**
      * Default Arguments (optional)
-     * The default arguments for every run of this Glue Job,
+     * The default arguments for every run of this Glue job,
      * specified as name-value pairs.
      * */
     defaultArguments?: {[key: string], string }[];

     /**
      * Connections (optional)
-     * List of connections to use for this Glue Job
+     * List of connections to use for this Glue job
      * */
     connections?: IConnection[];

     /**
      * Max Retries (optional)
-     * Maximum number of retry attempts Glue will perform
+     * Maximum number of retry attempts Glue performs
-     * if the Job fails
+     * if the job fails
      * @default 0
      * */
     maxRetries?: int;

     /**
      * Timeout (optional)
-     * Timeout for the Glue Job, specified in minutes
+     * Timeout for the Glue job, specified in minutes
      * @default 2880 (2 days for non-streaming)
      * */
     timeout?: cdk.Duration;

     /**
      * Security Configuration (optional)
-     * Defines the encryption options for the Glue Job
+     * Defines the encryption options for the Glue job
      * */
     securityConfiguration?: ISecurityConfiguration;

     /**
      * Tags (optional)
-     * A list of key:value pairs of tags to apply to this Glue Job resource
+     * A list of key:value pairs of tags to apply to this Glue job resource
      * */
     tags?: {[key: string], string }[];

     /**
      * Glue Version
-     * The version of Glue to use to execute this Job
+     * The version of Glue to use to execute this job
      * @default 3.0 for ETL
      * */
     glueVersion?: glue.GlueVersion;